dyhes/zulip/zerver/webhooks/papertrail/doc.md

-Get Zulip notifications for your Papertrail logs!
+Get Aloha notifications for your Papertrail logs!

 1. {!create-stream.md!}